aiman-al-masoud/deixiscript/docs/thesis/3-naturalistic-programming.typ

 The architecture of Pegasus is described as being composed of three parts: the Mind, the Short Term Memory and the Long Term Memory.

-The Mind is what matches ideas to idea-patterns stored in Pegaus's long term semantic network.
+The Mind is what matches ideas to idea-patterns stored in Pegasus's long term semantic network.
 An idea-pattern is associated to an action, which is performed when the Mind determines that it matches an idea recevied as an input.

 The Short Term Memory is what enables Pegasus to contextually resolve pronouns such as "it", and other deictic words and phrases.
 It is implemented as a bounded queue, and purposefully limited to 8 memory cells, corresponding to eight recently mentioned entities, as the authors believe this is optimal number for operation by human beings (cf: @miller1956magical).

-Lastly, the Long Term Memory stores Pegasus's semantic knowledge, for example is-a relationshipts between concepts.
+Lastly, the Long Term Memory stores Pegasus's semantic knowledge, for example is-a relationships between concepts.

 When an idea and its sub-ideas are fully resolved, such a system can take action directly (as an interpreter), or generate the equivalent code in a given programming language (as a compiler), the paper mentions Java as an example.